Refrigerator death: History

+American legislation

 The Refrigerator Safety Act in 1956 was a U.S. law that required a change in the way refrigerator doors stay shut.
 It was codified at 15 U.S.C.
 1211–1214 as Public Law 84-930, 70 Stat.
 953, on 2 August 1956.
 The act applied to all refrigerators manufactured in the United States after 31 October 1958, and is largely responsible for the adoption of the magnetic mechanism that is used today instead of a latch.
 Individual American states also have similar laws, such as California and Washington.
 Around the world, manufacture of latch refrigerators has been replaced by that of ones with magnet-closing doors.

 The number of U.S. and Canadian deaths due to suffocation in refrigerators declined a significant amount in the years following federal legislation.
 A 1985 study of suffocation deaths in the United States showed a sharp decline in the early 1960s, followed by a plateau and gradual decline to the early 1980s.
 The Refrigerator Safety Act was a factor in the decline, in combination with other factors such as "reduced exposure and increased parental supervision".